PdxCodeGuild/PythonFullStack2/3 JavaScript/docs/01g - Functions.md

 ## Passing Functions as Parameters

 It's very common to pass a function as a parameter to another function.
-You can see an example of this in [element.addEventListener()](10%20-%20Events.md), [setTimeout()](12%20-%20Timing.md), and [windowRequestAnimationFrame()](13%20-%20Canvas%20Drawing.md).
+You can see an example of this in [element.addEventListener()](03%20-%20Events.md), [setTimeout()](04%20-%20Timing.md), and [windowRequestAnimationFrame()](06%20-%20Canvas%20Drawing.md).
 The example below performs an operation on each element of an array.

+This pattern is very common in asynchronous JavaScript, when we give the JavaScript interpreter some code to run later and instructions for when to run it.
+For more information, read about [events](03%20-%20Events.md).

 ```javascript
 function perform_operation(arr, f) {